Who are we?

 Aubance Lamour (French)

-Aubance joined Sparknews in January 2016, to work as a Communications Officer.
+Aubance joined Sparknews in January 2016, to work as a Communications Manager.
 Passionate about the development of a new, more sustainable economy that has a positive impact, she wants to promote social and managerial innovation.
 She has previous experience in a management-consulting agency and she worked as a volunteer in a charity in Santiago, Chile during her academic exchange.

 Louis Slade-Caffarel (French/Australian)